 With that said, I wanted to post specifically about the food storage list for 1 year as recommended within the manual linked above.
 It simply provides another outlook.
 Maybe a place to start.

-Here is that food storage list for 1 year of bare minimum food storage for one adult male:
+Here is that food storage list for 1 year of bare minimum food storage for one adult.

 Grains (400 lbs)

 Wheat berries will provide daily bread.
 Wheat berries store well for decades.
-They can be ground (milled) into flour (Benefits of Milling Your Own Flour From Wheat Berries).
+They must be ground (milled) into flour in order to make bread.
+But it’s not that difficult if you have the right tools.
+We’ve done this for years…

-You can buy many grains that are professionally packaged in sealed buckets / pails for long term storage.
+You can buy many types of grains that are professionally packaged in sealed buckets / pails for long term storage.
 There are many brands.
-I’ve used Augason Farms (no affiliation), among others.
+I’ve used Augason Farms (no affiliation – I just like their product), among others.
+However, these days, there are sporadic inventory shortages of wheat.
+Probably due to recent demand and current events.

 Tip: Unless your family already eats 100% whole wheat homemade bread, white flour should be used in the transition process to whole wheat.
 Adding rye flour (10%) helps make wheat bread a more complete protein.